-The number of steps and the number of rounds in our employed instantiations of SimP have been chosen very conservatively, using the number of rounds per step r_s as half the number of rounds in SIMON.
-This choice guarantees that each bit passes at least once through the full-round cipher, and therefore is expected to possess the algebraic degree of the full-round cipher.
-Moreover, the diffusion properties of SIMON render impossible-differential, zero-correlation, or integral attacks implausible.
+The number of steps and the number of rounds in our employed instantiations of SimP have been chosen very conservatively, using the number of rounds per step $r_s$ as half the number of rounds in Simon.
+This choice guarantees that each bit passes at least once through the full-round cipher, and therefore is expected to possess at least the algebraic degree of the full-round cipher.
+Moreover, the diffusion properties of Simon render impossible-differential, zero-correlation, or integral distinguishers implausible.

-The design of SimP is as close to the original design of SIMON as possible.
-Therefore, any considerable novel result in the cryptanalysis on SimP would most likely also be a higher threat on SIMON-2w-2w at the same time.
-Thus, such results are possible, but appear unrealistic in the mid-term future.
-Moreover, the higher number of rounds in SimP provide an additional security margin.
+The design of SimP is very close to the original design of Simon.
+So, any considerable improvement in the cryptanalysis on SimP would most likely also be a higher threat on Simon-2w-2w.
+While such results are not impossible, the higher number of rounds in SimP provide an additional security margin.